 Choosing an Automatic Cat Feeder

 Your cat glares at you if you miss a meal by even five minutes.
 Or your cat has a medical condition – such as diabetes – that requires timed meals.
-You travel periodically – leaving your feline family member on their own for a day or two.
-All of these situations beg for the use of an automatic cat feeder.
+You travel periodically – leaving your feline family member on their own for a day.
+All of these situations beg for the use of automatic cat feeders.
 However, before you rush to start combing the internet, keep a few things in mind.

 - Food Storage: How many cats live in the household?
 How long are you planning to feed your cat with the automatic feeder?
 Now, how much food will that automatic feeder hold?
 Some reservoirs work for weeks, others for just a day before refills are required.
 Look at your situation and make sure the size works.